If you love nature, camping, and getting back to the basics, then off grid living probably sounds pretty appealing.

 Here are just some of the off grid or homesteading videos you can watch.

-10. You can get ideas from these off grid living magazines
+10. You can get ideas from these off grid living magazines and shows

 Are you looking for a magazine filled with all the tips and tricks that you can’t find online?